 Agentic AI Patterns

-From single agents to orchestrated teams — the architecture patterns behind AI that acts.
+From single agents to orchestrated teams — the architecture patterns behind AI that acts, and how to choose between them without over-engineering.

 The patterns